Samitti/Web-3.0-Blokchain-App-smart-contract/README.md

 # Web-3.0-Blockchain-App-smart-contract

-This is a smart contract in ethereum network for the React web 3.0 blockchain app built on a client-side.
+This is a smart contract in ethereum network for the React web 3.0 blokchain app built on a client-side.
 The project was initially generated with a hardhat and deployed in alchemyapi.io

 ## Built With